-- restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - fines, warning letters or other enforcement-related letters or clinical holds on post-approval clinical trials; - refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or revocation of product approvals; - product seizure or detention, or refusal to permit the import or export of products; - injunctions or the imposition of civil or criminal penalties; - consent decrees, corporate integrity agreements, debarment, or exclusion from federal healthcare programs; and - mandated modification of promotional materials and labeling and the issuance of corrective information.
+- restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - fines, warning letters, Form 483s or other enforcement-related letters or clinical holds on post-approval clinical trials; - refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or revocation of product approvals;

+- product seizure or detention, or refusal to permit the import or export of products; - injunctions or the imposition of civil or criminal penalties; - · consent decrees, corporate integrity agreements, debarment, or exclusion from federal healthcare programs; and - mandated modification of promotional materials and labeling and the issuance of corrective information.

-In addition, the distribution of prescription pharmaceutical products is subject to the Prescription Drug Marketing Act ('PDMA"), which regulates the distribution of drugs and drug samples at the federal level, and sets minimum standards for the registration and regulation of drug distributors by the states.
+In addition, the distribution of prescription pharmaceutical products is subject to the Prescription Drug Marketing Act ("PDMA"), which regulates the distribution of drugs and drug samples at the federal level, and sets minimum standards for the registration and regulation of drug distributors by the states.
 Both the PDMA and state laws limit the distribution of prescription pharmaceutical product samples and impose requirements to ensure accountability in distribution.
-Most recently, the Drug Supply Chain Security Act ("DSCSA") was enacted with the aim of building an electronic system to identify and trace certain prescription drugs distributed in the United States.
-The DSCSA mandates phased-in and resource-intensive obligations for pharmaceutical manufacturers, wholesale distributors, and dispensers over a 10-year period that is expected to culminate in November 2023.
+The Drug Supply Chain Security Act ("DSCSA") was enacted with the aim of building an electronic system to identify and trace certain prescription drugs distributed in the United States.
 From time to time, new legislation and regulations may be implemented that could significantly change the statutory provisions governing the approval, manufacturing and marketing of prescription drug products regulated by the FDA.
 It is impossible to predict whether further legislative or regulatory changes will be enacted, or FDA regulations, guidance or interpretations changed or what the impact of such changes, if any, may be.
+Ongoing changes to policies and practices, including staffing cuts at FDA, under the new presidential administration may adversely impact our development and commercialization efforts.